St Celynnin’s old church, Llangelynnin

 In 1840 the church was replaced by a new building, also dedicated to St Celynnin, in a more accessible location near Rowen.
 The newer church is deconsecrated but services are still occasionally held, usually in summer, at the old church.

-In the churchyard outside is a well which, like the church, is dedicated to St Celynnin.
+In the old churchyard is a well which, like the church, is dedicated to St Celynnin.
 The well was once thought to have healing powers, especially for children.

 In August 2020 the Rev Eryl Parry was ordained in the church by the Rt Rev Andy John, the Bishop of Bangor.
 The ceremony could not be held in Bangor Cathedral (the usual venue for ordinations) because of restrictions during the Covid-19 pandemic.
 The bishop, Eryl and the small number of guests wore masks over their noses and mouths.
 It was probably the first ordination of a priest here, and certainly the first ordination of a female priest here.
 The post-ordination photo (thanks to photographer Mark McNulty) shows her in her walking boots with the bishop, holding his mask in his right hand.